dribdat/docs/docs/deploy.md

 ## Cloud scripts

-The installation of dribdat on some cloud providers has been facilitated with quick-deploy scripts:
+The installation of dribdat on some cloud providers has been facilitated with quick-deploy scripts.
+See [Configuration](#Configuration) below for a list of variables you can set to customize your instance.

 <a title="Deploy on Heroku" target="_blank" href="https://heroku.com/deploy?template=https://github.com/dribdat/dribdat"><img src="https://www.herokucdn.com/deploy/button.svg" width="25%"> <a title="Deploy with Vercel" href="https://vercel.com/new/clone?repository-url=https://github.com/dribdat/dribdat" target="_blank"><img src="https://vercel.com/button" width="25%"></a> <a title="Deploy with Akamai" target="_blank" href="https://cloud.linode.com/stackscripts/community?query=dribdat"><img src="https://assets.linode.com/akamai-logo.svg" width="25%"></a>

-See [Configuration](#Configuration) below for a list of variables you can set to customize your instance.

 ## With Ansible